mybonk/mybonk-wiki/baby-rabbit-holes.md

 - [Learn Bitcoin from the command line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line#readme) (on GitHub)
 - [Mastering the Lightning Network](https://github.com/lnbook/lnbook#readme) (on GitHub).
 - [The NixOS and Flakes book](https://nixos-and-flakes.thiscute.world/introduction/): The NixOS and Flakes book.
-- [How to make a mint](https://groups.csail.mit.edu/mac/classes/6.805/articles/money/nsamint/nsamint.htm): The Cryptography of anonymous electronic cash (18 June 1996).
 ##

 - **Crypto Pals**